taliexo/bookoo/README.md

     *   **Custom Scripts:** Python, Node.js, or other scripting languages can be used with appropriate MQTT and database client libraries.

 3.  **Analysis and Visualization:** Once your data is stored, you can use the querying language and visualization tools specific to your chosen database and platform (e.g., Grafana for InfluxDB/Prometheus, SQL queries, Python with Pandas/Matplotlib, R, or built-in tools of cloud platforms).

-This approach allows for powerful, customized analysis of your espresso brewing habits and results over time.